dibsy/SLAEx86/README.md

 ```
 ### Scripts
 ```
-1. Written an bash automation script to generate shellcode from binary
+1. Implmented a bash automation script to generate shellcode from binary
 usage: dump.sh binary
 There is also an extended version of this inside the same directory.
 Sometimes the script does not dump all the shellcode properly so the extended version is used.

-2. Written an automation script to generate a C code with an embedded shellcode inside it. usage : python shellcode_template.py filename.c "\x41\x41\x41x\41"
+2. Implemented an automation script to generate a C code with an embedded shellcode inside it. usage : python shellcode_template.py filename.c "\x41\x41\x41x\41"
 ```